JohnReedLOL/Prototypal_C/README.md

 //=====================================================================

 //Also note that for functions returning non-void, the return type must be a pointer whose contents will be allocated on heap.

-//Example:
+The object will free the memory internally.

   struct ww {static int * add(int x, int y) {return new int(x+y);} };

   object.setFunc(ww::add);      // sets object's function pointer to the add function.